VideoProc Converter AI

 To boost conversion speed, you're suggested to check Nvidia/Intel/AMD before the final step.

-This solution works for fixing GoPro videos not playing properly because large resolution or high frame rate
+This solution works for fixing GoPro videos not playing properly because large size, resolution, or high frame rate

 Step 1.
-Open VideoProc Converter AI, hover your mouse over "Video" and click it.
+Open VideoProc Converter AI, hover your mouse over "Compressor" and click it.

 Step 2.
 Click "+Video" button to load target GoPro videos.